Alfred Ewing: Japan

 In 1878, on Fleeming Jenkin's recommendation, Ewing was recruited to help the modernisation of Meiji Era Japan as one of the o-yatoi gaikokujin (hired foreigners).
 Serving as professor of mechanical engineering at the Tokyo Imperial University, he was instrumental in founding Japanese seismology.

-Ewing made two special friends at Tokyo University soon after arriving: Basil Hall Chamberlain and Lieutenant Thomas Henry James R.N. who taught navigation.
+Ewing made two special friends at Tokyo University soon after arriving: Basil Hall Chamberlain and Lieutenant Thomas Henry James RN, who taught navigation.
 He was also in close contact with Henry Dyer and William Edward Ayrton at the Imperial College of Engineering (Kobu Dai Gakkō).

-In Tokyo, Ewing taught courses on mechanics and on heat engines to engineering students, and on electricity and magnetism to students of physics.
+In Tokyo, Ewing taught courses on mechanics and heat engines to engineering students, and on electricity and magnetism to physics students.
 He carried out many research projects on magnetism and coined the word 'hysteresis'.
-His investigations into earthquakes led him to help T. Lomar Gray and John Milne of the Imperial College of Engineering to develop the first modern seismograph, from 1880–1895.
+His investigations into earthquakes led him to help develop the first modern seismograph, alongside Thomas Gray and John Milne of the Imperial College of Engineering, from 1880 to 1895.
 All three men worked as a team on the invention and use of seismographs, though Milne is generally credited with the invention of the first modern horizontal-pendulum seismograph.

 Ewing joined Gray and Milne in founding the Seismological Society of Japan (SSJ) in 1880.

 Return to Dundee

 In 1883, Ewing returned to his native Dundee to work at the recently established University College Dundee as its first Professor of Engineering.
 He was appalled by the living conditions he found in many of the poorer areas of the town which he felt compared unfavourably with those in Japan.
 He worked fervently with local government and industry to improve amenities, in particular sewer systems, and to lower the infant mortality rate.
 Some of the letters Ewing wrote at this time are now held by Archive Services, University of Dundee along with some of his other papers.

 A reminder of Ewing's connection with both University College and the city of Dundee is the University of Dundee's Ewing Building which was built in 1954 and named in his honour.
-The Ewing Building is currently used by the University's School of Engineering, Physics and Mathematics.
+The Ewing Building is currently part of the University's School of Science and Engineering.